Kelly Bear C.A.R.E.S. Program

 12. Character traits such as honesty and responsibility

 The twelve areas of growth are measured by evaluation forms completed by adult observers (often teachers) and by the children themselves.
 Parent evaluation forms are included and are completed during the Parent Program held the last session of the C.A.R.E.S.
-Program.
+Curriculum.